 For advanced RADIUS configuration, see the full Authentication Proxy documentation.

-Next, we'll set up the Authentication Proxy to work with your SonicWALL SRA SSL VPN.
+Next, we'll set up the Authentication Proxy to work with your SonicWALL SMA/SRA SSL VPN.
 Create a

 The mechanism that the Authentication Proxy should use to perform primary authentication.
 This should correspond with a "client" section elsewhere in the config file.